CiscoDevNet/webex-contact-center-ai-sample-code/provider-api/dialog-connector-simulator/readme.md

 Refer ListVirtualAgents API in the ccai-api.proto file.

 ### Serviceability
-Each Provider endpoint to expose certain APIs to monitor the health of endpoint. https://<Service endpoint>/<service Name>/v1/ping Please note, we only support wav or raw audio files, 8/16kHz bit rate, single channel
+Each Provider endpoint to expose certain APIs to monitor the health of endpoint.
+The APIs should return the status of the service

 ## Dialog Connector Application Development

 ### Step 1.
 Start of Conversation
 1. Dialog Connector  will start up as gRPC Server Application.
-2. WxCC Virtual Agent(VA) Client Application will start up as gRPC client and open a gRPC connection with the above Server Application
+2. WxCC Virtual Agent(VA) Client Application will start up as gRPC client and open a secure gRPC connection with the above Server Application
 3. When a caller calls, the Client application signals to Dialog Connector to start the conversation by creating a new conversation (conversation_id) and sending a StreamingAnalyzeContentRequest to the Server Application with EventType:CALL_START.
 The conversation_id is used for the entire conversation between the Caller(WxCC Virtual Agent Client Application) and Virtual Agent(Server Application).